 Regarding the \textbf{transport control conditions}: \begin{itemize} \item When the transport flow is \textbf{deterministic}, e.g. when there is no boundaries or for specular or bounce-back boundary conditions in~\eqref{eq:boundary}, there are characteristics $(X_t(x,v),V_t(x,v))$ of $\strans_t$.
-Assume that \(\cL\) is bounded or \(\cL\) is the Fokker-Planck operator and \(\strans_t\) propagates \(W^{1,\infty}\) regularity.
-Then assume that there is $\chi \in C^\infty_c(\Sigma)$ and $T>0$ such that
+Assume that there is $\chi \in C^\infty_c(\Sigma)$ and $T>0$ such that